MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-sql-server-encryption.md

 Depending on the version of [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] Configuration Manager you have access to on the [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] computer, use one of the following procedures to install and configure the [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] instance.

-### Computers that have SQL Server 2019 Configuration Manager
+### Computers with SQL Server Configuration Manager for SQL Server 2019 and later versions

 Starting with [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)], certificate management is integrated into [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] Configuration Manager, and can be used with earlier versions of [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)].
 To add a certificate on a single [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] instance, in a failover cluster configuration, or in an availability group configuration, see [Certificate Management (SQL Server Configuration Manager)](manage-certificates.md).
 The Configuration Manager greatly simplifies certificate management by taking care of installing the certificate and configuring [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] for using the installed certificate with just a few steps.